Key takeaways

 At what age do most smokers die?

-A national study found that current smokers living in the United States had three times higher risk of dying prematurely from cardiovascular mortality than those who never smoked.
-The age of death is highly dependent on the age when one begins smoking.
-According to the CDC, smokers die 10 years earlier than nonsmokers, on average.
+A national study found that current smokers living in the United States had a three times higher risk of dying prematurely from cardiovascular mortality than those who never smoked.
+The age of death is highly dependent on the age one begins smoking.

 Can lungs heal after years of smoking?

 Your body begins seeing minor improvements within days, but it takes many years for your lungs to heal.
 Even then, they may never be as healthy as someone who has never smoked.
-Within one to two years of quitting, your risk of having a heart attack begins to drop.
-Within 10 years, the risk of lung cancer can drop by 50% and stroke risk decreases.
+Within three months of quitting, your risk of having a heart attack begins to drop.
+Within two to five years, your stroke risk decreases to that of a nonsmoker.
+Within 10 years, the risk of lung cancer can drop by 50%.
 The risk of coronary heart disease is about the same as a nonsmoker after 15 years of quitting.

 How many cigarettes a day is considered heavy smoking?